Wilbur D. May Arboretum & Botanical Garden

-The Wilbur D. May Arboretum and Botanical Garden is a 13 acre living museum located in a transitional zone between the Sierra Nevada Mountains and the Great Basin Desert and challenged by a harsh arid climate.
-The garden has an average annual precipitation of 7 inches and a short growing season of less than 120 days.
-Over 65,000 people visit the Arboretum annually.
-At an elevation of 4,600 feet, the gardens' daily temperatures can fluctuate 50 degrees or more in a day.
-With over 4,000 plants, native plants and adaptive plant species only few plants survive these conditions without additional care and maintenance.
+The Wilbur D. May Arboretum and Botanical Garden, a dog free public garden, is a 13 acre living museum with over 4,000 native and adaptive plant species.
+Located in a transitional zone between the Sierra Nevada Mountains and the Great Basin Desert, the garden has an average annual precipitation of 7 inches and a short growing season of less than 120 days.
+At an elevation of 4,600 feet, the gardens' daily temperatures can fluctuate 50 degrees or more in a day!
+Only a few plants can survive these conditions without additional care and maintenance.